 In addition Ancestry identified a focus of my English ancestry on the south cost of England (see following map).

-The following map shows the location (Old World only) of the earliest Newell ancestor for cases where there was a match to myself, my sister or one of the 3rd cousins.
+The following map shows the location (Old World only) of the earliest Newell ancestor [of the match] for cases where there was a match to myself, my sister or one of the 3rd cousins.

-Perhaps the most striking aspect of this map is the low number of matches (30 including one Newall and one Newhall).
-The matches tend to have a strong cluster around London and a second cluster in the north of England and south Scotland.
+Perhaps the most striking aspect of this map is the low number of matches (34 including two Newalls, two Newills and one Newhall).
+The matches tend to have a strong cluster around London (including Buckinghamshire, Bedfordshire and Hertfordshire) and smaller clusters in: Lancashire; southwest Scotland; the midlands of England and Dorset.
 The Newell name had no matches in mainland Europe.
-The cluster around London might reflect migration from other parts of England or immigrants from Europe gravitating to London (see Immigrants) while the northern cases might reflect:
+Several of the early Newell and Newhall families of Massachusetts trace their roots back to Buckinghamshire.
+The cluster around London might reflect:

-The next name mapped was Noel (14 matches including one Noell).
+The first name mapped was Noel which was the name recorded in the earliest family records (pre 1800).
+This name had 14 matches in the UK and Europe including one Noell.
 One Noel (in Surrey) was a double match with Newell in a case where both names were linked to the same family.
 The Noels were clustered in the Channel Islands, along the eastern border of France, the Netherlands and south England.

 The Noel name was the only name with matches to the Channel Islands.
 It should be noted that I did not include matches that traced their Channel Island roots through Clement Noel of Harbour Grace, Newfoundland.
 The Noel matches in eastern France fall within the Alsace Lorraine region (see map below) that borders Germany and some parts of which were historically part of Germany.
 The Protestant populations of eastern France, in Alsace, Moselle, and Montbéliard were mainly ethnic German Lutherans.

 The last of the four main name mapped was Knowles.
 This name is clustered in Lancashire with a few matches in south England.
+The distribution of the Knowles matches (from Ancestry DNA) is a better fit to the Y-DNA STR matches.
 There is more discussion of this name in subsequent sections.

 The preeceding discussion has focused on the four names (Newell, Noel, Neville and Knowles) identified in the earlier analysis of my DNA matches.
 What is clear from this more indepth analysis of DNA matches, for four individuals with Newell ancestors from ‘the Dock’, is that a case could be made for any of these being the original name for the “Dock Newells”.
 One possible interpretation is that one of these or possibly a completely different name was the source and the others arose from this core.
 Given the family history of the Old World matches it is almost certain that this divergence occured prior to 1500 since family names started to become standardized around this time.
 I am not argueing that all Newells, Noels, Nevilles and Knowles are related but that my ancestors adopted these different spellings of their name, perhaps to fit with the name most common in the area where they lived.